awsdocs/aws-codedeploy-user-guide/doc_source/codedeploy-agent-operations-update-windows.md

 # Update the AWS CodeDeploy Agent on Windows Server<a name="codedeploy-agent-operations-update-windows"></a>

 To enable automatic updates of the AWS CodeDeploy agent whenever a new version is released, install the AWS CodeDeploy agent updater for Windows Server on new or existing instances\.
-The updater will check periodically for new versions\.
-When a new version is detected, the updater will uninstall the current version of the agent, if one is installed, before installing the newest version\.
+The updater checks periodically for new versions\.
+When a new version is detected, the updater uninstalls the current version of the agent, if one is installed, before installing the newest version\.

-If a deployment is already underway when the updater detects a new version, the deployment will continue to completion; however, if a deployment attempts to start during the update process, the deployment will fail\.
+If a deployment is already underway when the updater detects a new version, the deployment continues to completion\.
+If a deployment attempts to start during the update process, the deployment fails\.

 If you want to force an update of the AWS CodeDeploy agent, follow the instructions in [Install or reinstall the AWS CodeDeploy agent for Windows Server](codedeploy-agent-operations-install-windows.md)\.